BlackOpsOne/Cheating-PSA/pages/t5/Stealth-Cheating.md

 Launching the game from certain BGamer launchers that have been modified by players is known to inject the Stealth Patch DLL mentioned [here](#stealth-patching---dll-injection).

 > [!WARNING]
-> This can be detected but there are ways to spoof the date modified and the estimated kilobytes size can be inflated as well.
+> This can be detected but there are ways to spoof the date modified.
+The estimated file size can remain the same as well as it doesn't take much to modify the launcher.
 >
 > You would need to show the file properties to know the exact amount of bytes.